 DBS declares that he has no competing interests.

-Dr David B. Sommer would like to gratefully acknowledge Dr Mark A. Stacy, a previous contributor to this monograph.
-MAS has received speaking honoraria and consulting fees from Allergan, the manufacturer of Botox; he has received research grant support from Ipsen, manufacturer of Dysport, and Merz, manufacturer of Xeomin; he is an author of a reference cited in this monograph.
+Dr David B. Sommer would like to gratefully acknowledge Dr Mark A. Stacy, a previous contributor to this topic.
+MAS has received speaking honoraria and consulting fees from Allergan, the manufacturer of Botox; he has received research grant support from Ipsen, manufacturer of Dysport, and Merz, manufacturer of Xeomin; he is an author of a reference cited in this topic.
 Duke University has received funding from Allergan for a continuing medical education program.